zenith-hacks/.github/profile/README.md

 We're putting this hackathon on for teens globally*.
 Join us in [#hack-zenith-2025](https://hackclub.slack.com/archives/C07HC6711PX) on the Hack Club Slack.

 ## What is Hack Club?
 Ooh good one!
 Hack Club is a 501(c)(3) non-profit in the United States!
 We are 36,063 teen hackersteen hackers from around the world who code together.
+We're not affiliated with Hack Club HQ in any way, this is a community event.

 ## $$
 All of our finances are (soon to be) open & transparent through the wonderful folks at HCB.
 You can find our ledger at [HCB | Zenith 2025](https://hcb.hackclub.com/zenithhacks) You can [donate](https://hcb.hackclub.com/donations/start/zenithhacks) to us too!